 - Also from 1st: Ghetta Cedric nicknames his wanzer...
 Nothing.

 - Poor, Predictable Rock: A melee build without the skill First can easily have their arm(s) rifled off before they can do so much as glare at you.
 Even if they initiate the attack.

 - Rage Breaking Point: One has to ask: Is it wise for soldiers to wander out of towns against orders and constantly try the patience of their colonel?

 - Save Scumming: If your team's equipment is not up to date but you're strapped for cash, you'll have to do some grinding in the Arena to spin a profit.

 - The DS remake features a quicksave option that is convenient for players on-the-go but nastily averts this trope: The hit ratio of an attack is always pre-determined before the battle begins, making it impossible to manipulate the RNG to get a different result.

 - The Scapegoat: The lead protagonists of both stories are forced to suffer the ignominy of being discredited for an incident in which they neither had control nor responsibility for the outcome.

-- Lloyd is disavowed for a covert reconnaissance mission that went horribly awry and resulted in the start of the Second Huffman War.
-As it turns out, Lloyd was completely set up from the get-go.
+- Royd is disavowed for a covert reconnaissance mission that went horribly awry and resulted in the start of the Second Huffman War.
+As it turns out, Royd was completely set up from the get-go.

 - During the mission to destroy the Star of Freedom Headquarters in the Andes Mountains, Captain Maria Paredes gets hung up for some reason during her infiltration of the base interior.
 This delay proves to be very costly as it allows the resistance leadership to avoid the orbital strike which then spurs the Star of Freedom to continue their efforts against the UCS.
 Although Maria is clearly at fault for the embarrassing failure, Kevin Greenfield takes the blame instead as Maria is too important to be removed from the Black Hounds.